jhkette/lbsme/README.md

 The person how made this repo was Joseph Ketterer.
 To get in contact with him please contact Martin or Jeremy to get contact details.

-### Deploy on Vercel
+### Deployed on Vercel

-This app is deployed on vercel.
+This app is deployed as a demo on vercel.